 Sound signals under fog detector control will require historic fog hour data to predict their operating time.

+Sound Signal Control

 Visibility Detector

 Visibility detectors can be used to minimise noise pollution from Sound signals.
 These devices may use heaters in the projector and receiver windows to prevent condensation in cool weather.
 The temperature when these heaters turn on varies from model to model.
 You must determine the turn-on temperature of these heaters and have access to temperature data of the area.
 From this, an idea of how long the heaters will be activated (duty cycle) can be formulated.
 A data logging recorder is a useful tool to determine the duty cycle of the heaters, however failure to account for an unusually harsh cold spell may cause premature power system failure as the load will be substantially higher.
 The data logging recorder can also provide useful data as to how many hours the sound signal will be operating.